jaredhill4/pt-wordpress/README.md

 2. **The database is only populated from the SQL dump file during the initial build.**

    After the initial build, the `database` container will use the data from the `data` volume locate at `.storage/data`.
-To repopulate the database, you could either delete the `.storage/data` directory and then run `make restart`, or you could simply run `make refresh`.
+To repopulate the database from the SQL dump file, you could wither run `make import-database` while the container is running, or delete the `.storage/data` directory and then run `make restart`.

 3. **Be cautious when running `make refresh`, `make build`, `make rebuild` or `make clean`.**